 Day 2: A Host of Parkway Options

 Pretty good at cooking breakfast over a campfire but not so hot at making camp coffee?
-On your way to Elk Knob State Park by way of Sparta, swing by Sparky’s Coffeehouse and score an energizing espresso or one of Sparky’s signature specialty drinks, from The Jack Black (“spiced brown sugar hot chocolate”) to The Jack White (“slightly sweet, slightly blended frappe”).
-An hour later, as you’re cruising through West Jefferson, you might realize you want a heartier breakfast.
-So pull into the Hillbilly Grill for the kind of morning meal – eggs, country ham, biscuit and grits – that provides the fuel you need for a day of exploring.
+Take a detour on your way to Elk Knob State Park and swing by Stick Boy Bread Company to score an energizing espresso and something sweet or savory from the bakery.
+Or pull into the Hillbilly Grill in West Jefferson for the kind of morning meal – eggs, country ham, biscuit and grits – that provides the fuel you need for a day of exploring.

 Elk Knob is a mile-high park, but rather than resembling the Southern Appalachians, it’s more akin to a northern hardwood forest, with lots of sugar maple, yellow birch, American beech and yellow buckeye trees.
 You climb through this forest on the 1.9-mile Summit Trail, which takes you to a rocky top with 360-degree views.

 With a great view already under your belt at 11 a.m., continue south to Boone, where you can take a detour on Main Street to check out the famous Mast General Store.
 Get on the Blue Ridge Parkway at Blowing Rock, but not before stopping at Kilwin's to watch fudge being made – and perhaps get a pound or two of Toasted Coconut Chocolate Chunk.